gvplacencia/IE-2250/README.md

 ## Python Modules for Data Engineering/Science
 Useful collection of libraries for working with data

-## Multitasking Quantitative User Performance Analysis Demo
+## MT Quantitative User Performance Analysis Demo
 For doing Multitasking Lab

-## Visualization Notebook.ipynb
+## Data Visualization.ipynb
 A selection of basic visualization tools in matplotlib and seaborn